venkatraj/js-notes/Part 1/05. Data Types/5.12 JSON Methods, toJSON/JSON Methods, toJSON.md

     let obj = JSON.parse(str[, reviver]);

   ```
-  Here the stringied object is first argument and mapping function is 2nd argumnet, if needed.
+  Here the stringified object is first argument and mapping function is 2nd argument, if needed.
   ### str
   JSON string to parse
   ### reviver